On this page:

 The current Planned Burns can be viewed via an interactive map that utilises Vicmap Basemaps as its platform.

-The map shows all approved planned burns and mechanical works to occur in the nex 10 days.
+The map shows all approved planned burns and strategic fuel breaks that will occur over the next 3 years.

-The map allows, neighbours visitors and the general public to get an indication as to where and when the forthcoming fuel reduction burns are to take place and take appropriate action.
+The map allows neighbours, visitors and the general public to see where and when the upcoming fuel reduction burns are to take place and take appropriate action.

-The Waterwatch Victoria Data Management System incorporates Vicmap API technology to enable topographical representation and filtering, site location pins and visual scale interactivity, for the ease of public consumption of data.
+The Waterwatch Victoria map portal incorporates the Vicmap Basemaps to enable topographical representation and filtering, site location pins and visual scale interactivity, for the ease of public consumption of data.

-Real-time information and a historical records of how river systems and bodies of water have changed over time are available and easily accessible by locating points of interest via the Vicmap API.
+Real-time information and historical records showing how river systems and bodies of water have changed over time are available and easily accessible by locating points of interest via the Vicmap Basemaps.

 This vital information is imperative to help waterway managers identify health and environmental risks.